Jokke7/godot/README.md

-# Portfolio Website
+# Godot

-Modern CV and portfolio website built with Astro, Tailwind CSS, and Clerk authentication.
+A personal website for code, thoughts, poetry, and creative expression.
+Built with Astro, Tailwind CSS, and Clerk authentication.

 ## 🚀 Tech Stack